unicef/publicgoods-toolkit/policy.md

 alarming power of large technology platforms.

-While this paper can't review the nuances and implications of all data privacy and protection laws, see the Section 3.6.1 below for practical advice from our work with GDPR that we feel is applicable to all projects.
+While this paper can't review the nuances and implications of all data privacy and protection laws, see the [GDPR](#GDPR) section below for practical advice that we feel is applicable to all projects.

+[TODO: fix above internal link]

 Data privacy regulations and laws are all based on the [OECD's Privacy Principles](http://oecdprivacy.org) from the 1970s.
 In brief, they